marionlo/100-days-of-code/README.md

 ### Day 36: November 08, 2018
 **Today's Progress**: Today I've finished the Flexbox curriculum on @freeCodeCamp and read some articles.
 I've found this one where you can get some ressources to learn React: https://speckyboy.com/learning-react/

+### Day 37: November 09, 2018
+**Today's Progress**: no proper code today, I've think about the structure of my portfolio, the categories that I need.
+Will start to work on it tomorrow :)

+### Day 38: November 11, 2018
+**Today's Progress**: Today I've finished reading chapter 4 of my current book: Professional JavaScript for Web Developers, the language basics.
+Always good to view the fundamentals again.